 ContactCarrie Hobbs Guidenfor more information on how to get involved in public policy advocacy with The Arc.

 Kindred Stories is a joint project between Vanderbilt Kennedy Center and The Arc Tennessee that shares individual and family stories on topics of importance.
-These collections of stories are shared with state and federal elected officials and others.
-To read these stories, visit http://vkc.mc.vanderbilt.edu/vkc/resources/kindred/.
+These collections of stories are shared with state and federal elected officials and others: http://vkc.mc.vanderbilt.edu/vkc/resources/kindred/.

 To download the latest issue "Access to Health Care" click HERE.